ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 The problem with sequential CPUs is that the clock cycle has to be slow enough to allow signals to propagate through the circuits before starting the next clock cycle.
 That's where pipelining comes in.

 ### 4.4 General Principles of Pipelining
 Pipelined CPUs act like a car wash: multiple cars can be in the process of being washed, with each in a different stage.
 Each car moves through each stage before finishing.
-A car mast pass through each stage, even if it doens't require it, like waxing.
+A car must pass through each stage, even if it doens't require it, like waxing.

 A key feature of pipelining is that increases throughput in the system but it may increase latency (as it would be quicker to skip steps it doesn't require).